 The Office of Admissions and the Office of Student Financial Aid are great resources for students seeking scholarships.

-The BA program in Portuguese is structured to link five performance goals—listening, reading, speaking, writing, and cultural knowledge—in a staged progression designed to help you develop oral proficiency.
+The program in Portuguese is structured to link five performance goals—listening, reading, speaking, writing, and cultural knowledge—in a staged progression designed to help you develop oral proficiency.
 Course work emphasizes speaking and comprehending basic Brazilian Portuguese.
 It also incorporates cultural materials, mainly films and music.

 Portuguese is geared toward students without previous world language study or experience.
 Classes usually are small and provide individual attention in an informal learning environment.